 Strategy 1: H5F_FILE_SPACE_ALL_PERSIST (also called ALL_PERSIST)

 With this strategy, the HDF5 library’s free-space managers track the free space that results from the manipulation of HDF5 objects in an HDF5 file.
-The free space information is saved when the HDF5 file is closed, and reloaded when the file is re-opened.
-The free space information persists across HDF5 file sessions, and the free space managers are aware of free space sections that became available in any file session.
+The tracked free space information is saved when the HDF5 file is closed, and reloaded when the file is re-opened.
+The tracked free space information persists across HDF5 file sessions, and the free space managers remain aware of free space sections that became available in any file session.

 With this strategy, when space is needed for file metadata or raw data, the HDF5 library first requests space from the free-space managers.
 If the request is not satisfied, the library requests space from the aggregators.
 If the request is still not satisfied, the library requests space from the virtual file driver.
 That is, the library will use all of the mechanisms for allocating space.